donejs/donejs/docs/place-my-order.md

 By checking for `restaurants.isPending` and `restaurants.isResolved` we are able to show a loading indicator while the data are being retrieved.
 Once resolved, the actual restaurant list is available at `restaurants.value`.
 When navigating to the restaurants page now we can see a list of all restaurants.

+Note the usage of `can-href` to set up a link that points to each restaurant. `slug=slug` is not wrapped in quotes because the helper will populate each restaurant's individual `slug` property in the URL created.

 ## Creating a unit-tested view model

-In this chapter we will create a view model for the restaurant list functionality.
-We want  to show a dropdown of all available states with restaurants.
-When the user selects a state, we want to show a list of cities with restaurants.
-Once a city is selected, we will load a list of all restaurants for that city.
+In this section we will create a view model for the restaurant list functionality.

+We'll show a dropdown of all available US states.
+When the user selects a state, we'll show a list of cities.
+Once a city is selected, we'll load a list of all restaurants for that city.
 The end result will look like this:

 ![Restaurant list](static/img/restaurant-list.png)